-- (a) Copy of Opinion or Summary Order Required.
-A petition for panel rehearing must include a copy of the opinion or summary order to which the petition relates, and must not include any other documents. - Number of Paper Copies.
+- (a) Time to File in a Direct Criminal Appeal.
+A petition for panel rehearing may be filed within 45 days after entry of judgment. - (b) Copy of Opinion or Summary Order Required.
+A petition for panel rehearing must include a copy of the opinion or summary order to which the petition relates, and must not include any other documents. - (c) Number of Paper Copies.
 If a petition for panel rehearing exceeds 50 pages, the petitioner must submit 3 paper copies of the petition to the clerk's office.
-If the petition for panel rehearing is simultaneously filed with a petition for rehearing en banc, the petitioner must submit the number of copies required by LR 35.1(c). - (c) Procedure After Amendment of Court Ruling.
+If the petition for panel rehearing is simultaneously filed with a petition for rehearing en banc, the petitioner must submit the number of copies required by LR 35.1(c). - (d) Procedure After Amendment of Court Ruling.
 If the court substantively amends its opinion or summary order, a petition (or an amended petition) for panel rehearing may be filed within the times specified by FRAP 40(a)(1), counted from the date of filing of the amended opinion or order.
-A petition for panel rehearing filed before amendment of the court's ruling may, but need not, be amended. - (d) Sanctions.
+A petition for panel rehearing filed before amendment of the court's ruling may, but need not, be amended. - (e) Sanctions.
 The court may, after affording notice and an opportunity to be heard, impose sanctions against a party that files a frivolous petition for panel rehearing.